ANCHOR 4 OF 8

 I am not carrying more than I need to.

 Burdens do not always announce themselves.
-They accumulate quietly, over years and decades, settling into the body and the spirit with the kind of weight that becomes so familiar it stops registering as weight at all.
-A resentment that hardened somewhere along the way and was never softened.
-A guilt that was never fully examined, let alone forgiven.
-A grief that had no proper container and was simply absorbed, carried forward, folded into the texture of daily life without ever being named for what it was.
-By the time a person reaches the later chapters of their life, they may have been carrying some of these things for so long they have forgotten there was a time before them.
+They accumulate quietly, over years and decades, settling into the spirit as a kind of ongoing weight that becomes so familiar it stops registering as weight at all.
+A resentment that was never resolved.
+A guilt that sits just beneath the surface.
+A grief that had no proper container and was simply absorbed and carried forward.
+By the time a person reaches the later chapters of life, some of these things have been held for so long they feel like permanent features of the inner landscape.

-And it is worth turning this anchor toward yourself as well.
-Caregivers carry their own burdens, ones that often go unacknowledged because the focus is consistently outward.
+The second level is what you are carrying yourself.
+Caregivers accumulate their own weight in this role, and it goes largely unacknowledged.
 Guilt about not doing enough, or not doing the right things.
-Grief about the relationship changing, mourning the person your loved one was before this season, while that person is still present, which creates a particular and disorienting kind of sorrow.
-Resentment, perhaps, about the way responsibilities fell, or the way life was reorganized around this role.
-These feelings do not make you a bad caregiver.
+Grief about the relationship changing, mourning someone who is still present, which creates a particular and disorienting kind of sorrow.
+Resentment, perhaps, about the way responsibilities fell, or the way life reorganized itself around this role without anyone really choosing it.
+These things do not make you a bad caregiver.
 They make you a human one.
-And they deserve the same kind of honest acknowledgment that you are learning to offer to your loved one.
+And when they go unnamed, they create a friction underneath everything you do that exhausts you faster and makes the hard moments harder than they need to be.

 What This Anchor Might Unlock

-• A reduction in the restless, looping quality that unresolved things create in the spirit.
+• A reduction in the restlessness and looping that unresolved things create in your loved one.

-• A new quality of openness between you and your loved one, as the things between you become more named.
+• A new quality of honesty between you and your loved one that opens other anchors more naturally.

 A Reflection to Sit With

-What is one thing you have been carrying that you have not said aloud to anyone?
-And what would it feel like, not to resolve it, not to fix it, just to name it clearly, once, to someone who could receive it without flinching?
+What is one thing you have been carrying in this caregiving season that you have not said aloud to anyone?
+And what would it feel like, not to resolve it, not to fix it, just to name it clearly once to someone who could receive it without flinching?

 Explore All Eight Anchors